 I recall that once that Gordon had explained to some of the Sesame Street kids that Burt Lancaster was a famous actor.

 Lancaster seemed like a big deal.
 Though Gordon left me hanging because he didn’t describe any of Lancaster’s work.
-Still I had enough information engage in some name-dropping, which was important to seven-year-old me (and current me).
+Still I had enough information to engage in some name-dropping, which was important to seven-year-old me (and to current me).

 My lack of knowledge didn’t stop me from declaring that “Burt Lancaster is my favorite actor!” in a conversation at school the next day.